matanm28/matanm28/README.md

 ## 👨🏻‍💻 About Me
 - 🔭 I’m currently working at Cisco as a software engineer.
-- 🥅 2024 Goals: Contribute to an Open Source project.
 - I love learning new technologies, and deepening my knowledge of technologies I already know 🤓
 <br/>